2025 UN Climate Change Conference

 Translation available: Spanish

-The upcoming UN Climate Change Conference (COP30), to be held in Belém do Para, Brazil between 10 and 21 November is set to be the largest mobilisation of Indigenous Peoples in the history of global climate negotiations.
+The UN Climate Change Conference (COP30) is being held in Belém do Para, Brazil between 10 and 21 November, and is set to be the largest mobilisation of Indigenous Peoples in the history of global climate negotiations.

-Indigenous delegations have been preparing to participate and are now beginning their journeys to Belém.
-Guided by their ancestral wisdom and the collective strength of their peoples, they bring important messages, priorities and solutions to address the most pressing crises of our time.
+Indigenous delegations are now in Belém, fully engaged in COP30.
+Guided by their ancestral wisdom and the collective strength of their peoples, they bring forward important messages, priorities, and solutions to address the most pressing crises of our time.

 Some of the collective demands Indigenous Peoples will be bringing to COP30 include: